 The Theater District

-Delos archeological site - credits: getyourguide.com
+The archaeological site of Delos - credits: getyourguide.com

 At the end of the uphill road, the stone theater with a capacity of 5,500 spectators dating from the 3rd BC. century - and which was built to replace a wooden, earlier theater - is only partially preserved.
 More impressive is the Minoan Fountain, right next to it.
 This is the public reservoir carved into the rock in the second half of the 6th century BC. century, and which supplied most of the island with water.